gomeeseeks/meeseeks-box-docs/content/api.md

 * `token-revoke <UUID>`

-This will destroy the token and it will not be available anymore
+This will destroy the token and it will not be available anymore.